 D. To meet the following performance objectives:

-The acceptance review of incoming packages should be completed within three days of receipt in the State Agreements and Industrial Safety Branch (SAISB), Division of Materials Safety and State Agreements (DMSSA).
+The acceptance review of incoming packages should be completed within three days of receipt by the Agreement State Program Branch (ASPB), Division of Material Safety, State, Tribal and Rulemaking Programs (MSTR).

-2. Packages that have been determined to be complete should be assigned to the reviewer within three days of the acceptance review and the State notified accordingly.
+2. Packages that have been determined to be complete and accepted should be assigned to the reviewer within three days of the acceptance review and the State notified accordingly.

-3. The regulation review should be completed within fourteen days of review assignment.
+3. The regulation review should routinely be completed by the reviewer within fourteen days of review assignment.

-4. Any concurrence from other offices such as the Office of the General Counsel (OGC) should be completed within two weeks of the request for concurrence.
+4. Any concurrence/no legal objections (NLO) from other offices such as the Office of the General Counsel (OGC) should be completed within two weeks of the request for concurrence.
 In a case involving the concurrence of more than one other office, the process will be carried out concurrently.

-5. A phone call will be made to the State before the final regulation review letter is sent to relay any comments resulting from the review.

-6. A final comment letter will be sent to the State within 60-120 days from the receipt of a complete package from the State.
+5. The final comment letter will be sent by email to the State upon issuance with the original letter sent via U.S. Postal Service within 60-120 days from the receipt of a complete package from the State.
 The goal is to complete 85% of State regulation review packages within 60 days of receipt of a complete package, and 100% within 120 days of receipt of a complete package.

 III.
 BACKGROUND

 A. Each Agreement State has the responsibility to promulgate LBR that satisfy the compatibility requirement of Section 274 of the Atomic Energy Act of 1954, as amended.
 States generally fulfill that responsibility through promulgation of regulations.
-Each Agreement State possesses detailed knowledge of its own requirements, Agreement States are best able to determine that their regulations or other generic LBR are compatible with NRC regulations and where there are significant differences which could affect compatibility.
+As each Agreement State possesses detailed knowledge of its own requirements, Agreement States are best able to determine that their regulations or other generic LBR are compatible with NRC regulations and where there are significant differences which could affect compatibility.

 B. Agreement States, and all States seeking an Agreement with NRC, are requested to submit for NRC staff review, proposed amendments to their regulations or other proposed generic LBR.
 Such requests should usually be submitted when they are published for public comment.